teeworlds/documentation/help.md

 ## 3. Ask in the [Forum](https://www.teeworlds.com/forum/)
-There is loads of people willing to help you with your problem on the forum.
+There are loads of people willing to help you with your problem on the forum.
 Just register and create a thread with your question and detailed information about your specific problem.
 Remember to read the [forum rules](rules/forum_rules.md) before posting anything.